Nick Lodolo: Professional career

+Minor leagues

 Lodolo was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was selected by the Cincinnati Reds with the seventh overall pick.
 He signed for $5.43 million, and was assigned to the Billings Mustangs of the Rookie Advanced Pioneer League.
 After six starts with Billings, he was promoted to the Dayton Dragons of the Single-A Midwest League in July.
 Following two starts with Dayton, Lodolo reached his innings limit, and was shut down for the remainder of the year.
 Over eight starts between Billings and Dayton, he pitched to a 0–1 record with a 2.45 ERA, striking out 30 in 18 1/3 innings.

 Lodolo did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Chattanooga Lookouts of the Double-A South.
 He was named the league's Player of the Month in May after compiling a 1.01 ERA with 38 strikeouts and a 0.83 WHIP over 26 2/3 innings.
 On June 15, he was placed on the injured list due to a blister on a finger on his left hand, and was activated a few weeks later.
 That same month, Lodolo was selected to play in the All-Star Futures Game at Coors Field.
 Over ten starts with the Lookouts, he went 2–1 with a 1.84 ERA and 68 strikeouts over 44 innings.
 In early August, he was promoted to the Louisville Bats of the Triple-A East.
 He was placed back on the injured list in late August with a shoulder strain, and missed the remainder of the season.
 Over three starts with Louisville, Lodolo went 0-1 and gave up four earned runs and two walks while striking out ten over 6 2/3 innings.